citrusworx/juice/README.md

 🍧 **Sherbet**: Make your projects pop with this playful array of pastel colors.

-## 🚀 BerilliumJS: React Native, Supercharged
+## 🚀 BerilliumJS: Vanilla, React, TypeScript, React Native: Supercharged
 Berillium isn't just about CSS.
-With BerilliumJS, we've extended our framework into the React Native world.
-Enjoy the convenience of importing pre-styled components that adhere to our Swatch Library aesthetics, right into your React Native projects.
+With BerilliumJS, we've extended our framework into the JavaScript world.
+Enjoy the convenience of importing pre-styled components that adhere to our Swatch Library aesthetics, right into your all of your JavaScript projects.
 Styling made simple and fun!

+### Current Support (in development)
+- 🍦Vanilla JavaScript

+- 🐘PHP

+    - 🍦Vanilla
+    - 🎼Symfony

+- ⚛️React

+- TypeScript

-## 🎥 Animations & Documentation
+## 🎥 Animation Station
 Enhance your UX with our rich set of animations, and never find yourself lost in development hell, thanks to our comprehensive documentation.

 Ready for a game-changing development experience?
 Step into the Berillium universe and elevate your projects to new heights!

+## Documentation